 Note: MMin graduates have the option of upgrading to an MA with the addition of the research methods course and a thesis.
 Consult the Dean for details.

-Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, and methods of prayer in the Ignatian tradition and philosophy.
-Students are generally required to read about 3,500 pages before each module and will have written assignments to complete before and after each module.
+Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, Ignatian spirituality, and philosophy.
+Students are normally required to read about 3000 pages before each module and will have written assignments to complete before and after each module.

 Students may complete the modules at a slower pace and in any order.
 Sufficient time must be allotted to complete the necessary readings in advance.